spacetelescope/webbpsf/docs/installation.rst

 2. Untar ``webbpsf-data-0.3.0.tar.gz`` into a directory of your choosing.
 3. Set the environment variable ``WEBBPSF_PATH`` to point to that directory. e.g. ``setenv WEBBPSF_PATH $HOME/data/webbpsf-data`` for tcsh/csh, or ``WEBBPSF_PATH=$HOME/data/webbpsf-data; export WEBBPSF_PATH`` for bash.

-.. _pysynphot_install:

-Installing or updating pysynphot
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pysynphot is an optional dependency, but is highly recommended.

-To install or update ``pysynphot``, do the following.
-(See also http://stsdas.stsci.edu/pysynphot/ and https://trac6.assembla.com/astrolib).
-If you already have ``pysynphot`` installed, it will probably work fine without this update, but computations may be slower if you have a version earlier than 0.8.
-WebbPSF has most recently been tested using pysynphot v 0.8.3

-.. comment
-        work without this update but computations will be slower than the current version, so we recommend updating it.

-1. Download the most recent version of pysynphot from https://trac6.assembla.com/astrolib.
-2. Untar that file into a temporary working directory.
-3. run ``python setup.py install`` in that directory.
-You can delete the setup files there after you do this step.
-4. If this is your initial installation of ``pysynphot`` you need to install the CDBS files.
-See the `pysynphot installation guide <https://trac6.assembla.com/astrolib/wiki/PysynphotInstallationGuide>`_.
-The necessary files are available from https://trac6.assembla.com/astrolib; follow the download links for "throughput files" and "model spectra".
-If you already have CDBS installed, then you're all set and can skip this step.

-WebbPSF includes its own normalized copies of the new JWST instrumental throughputs from the development CDBS at STScI.
-If you have JWST throughput files available in your ``$PYSYN_CDBS`` directory (likely true only for internal users at STScI), those will be used in preference to the WebbPSF internal files, but this is not required.

-.. comment
-        3. Untar ``CDBS-for-webb.tar.gz`` in a directory of your choosing.
-(Typically replacing into your current CDBS directory if already present)
-        4. Set the environment variable ``PYSYN_CDBS`` to point to that directory. e.g. ``setenv PYSYN_CDBS $HOME/data/CDBS``.